Langdon D. Neal, Chairman

 Chicago IL 60602

-To report the death of a voter, you may send an email to firstname.lastname@example.org with the full name, birth year and other identifying information of the deceased.
+To report the death of a voter, you may send an email to firstname.lastname@example.org with the full name, registration address, birth year and other identifying information of the deceased.
 If you are a family member and can include a copy of a death certificate, please do so.
-If not, the Election Board will attempt to verify the information through the Illinois Vital Records System and cancel the registration.
+If you are not a relative or cannot include a death certificate, the Election Board will attempt to verify the information you supply through the Illinois Vital Records System.